ivicajerkovic/Simple-Regression-Automation-Framework/README.md

   - Percentage of passed and failed tests.
   - Detailed log of each command executed, its result, and associated messages.

+Here is a sample screenshot of Test Suite Report:

 ![Suite Report](./suite-report.png)

 Happy automated regression testing.